jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

   {% endlatex %}
 </figure>

-The market price of the underlying asset at the point in time in which the option contract expires cannot be known ahead of time.
+Since the market price of the underlying can fluctuate over time, the price of the underlying at the time of expiration cannot be known in advance.
 To value an option, you must somehow guess what the price of the underlying might be when the option expires.

 ## Averaging Predictions